March 18: Super Science Saturday-

 In addition to CLU and ChFC designations, Bill earned a bachelor of science degree in education from Miami University in Ohio, and a Masters Degree from Malone College, where he wrote his graduation paper on financial planning for professional clergy.

 Bill is married and is a dedicated father and grandfather.

-As the Program Director at our Science Center, Jodie Brewer creates and directs action-packed camps, science classes, and birthday parties for children ages 5-12.
-She has 17 years of experience working with children, youth, and adults.
-Jodie is also the author of many educational children's programs like Camp Creation, Searching the Scriptures, and Sleepover Sisters that she oversees in churches in the Akron area.
-She enjoys learning about creation science and sharing her knowledge with others.
+As the Executive Director at our Science Center, Jodie Brewer helps create and direct the vision and the programming involved in our mission.
+She works hands-on with our field trips, workshops, Educational Days, camps, science classes, birthday parties, and more.
+She has 22 years of experience working with children, youth, and adults.
+Jodie is also the author of many educational children's programs like Camp Creation, Searching the Scriptures, and Sleepover Sisters that she oversees in local churches.
+She enjoys learning about all areas of science and sharing her knowledge with others.

-Jodie is a home-educator and enjoys reading, creating, organizing and spending time with her family.
+Jodie enjoys learning, creating, organizing, running, and spending time with her family.

 Contact: 330-665-DINO (3466) | Send an e-mail

 Jacki is our very organized, detail-oriented office manager.
 Jacki has been an Administrative Assistant for over 12 years.
 She finds the job rewarding because she loves to organize and brainstorm ideas with her co-workers.
 Challenges at work just make the job that much more rewarding.

 Jacki has been married to her husband Ron for 29 years, and together they love to ride their 1986 Harley Lowrider.
 They have taken many vacations on that bike.
 Jacki is a casual bird watcher and has a passion for the American crow and hummingbirds.
 She joined our team in early 2013 and has been a great help in the everyday operations.